Is the Silent Treatment Abuse? 7 Eye-Opening Instances When It Is

 1. Set boundaries

-Once you figure this out, you should immediately voice out your concerns.
+Once you figure this out, you should immediately voice your concerns.
 You do not want to blow it out of proportion until you are sure, but you don’t want to leave it for fear of it festering.

 2. Validate their feelings